Deciding to embrace a life free of drink or drugs is the first crucial step in an ongoing journey and all recovery takes on many different forms.

 Suboxone (buprenorphine) is a semi-synthetic opioid capable of partially activating the brain receptors responsible for craving opioids.

-Dosage is tailored so as to reduce cravings without making you feel high.
+Dosage is tailored to reduce cravings without making you feel high.

 In 2016, the FDA approved an implant capable of administering slow-release buprenorphine – Probuphine – over a six-month period.

-Suboxone is recommended by the World Health Organization, the Department of Veteran Affairs and the Centers for Disease Control and Prevention as a first line of attack against opioid addiction.
+Suboxone is recommended by the World Health Organization, the Department of Veteran Affairs and the Centers for Disease Control and Prevention as the first line of attack against opioid addiction.